James-KAY1/fintech_project_1/README.md

 2. **Command line Interface Section**: During the development of the AutoTrader, we recognized that buy and sell signals would significantly improve the overall effectiveness of the AutoTrader.
-So we allowed the user to have the functionality to input their signals directly to the AutoTrader utilizing pythons Fire and Questionary Libraries.
+So we allowed the user to have the functionality to input their signals directly to the AutoTrader utilizing python's Fire and Questionary Libraries.

 *Steps on how the User interacts with the AutoTrader:*

- >a) The Python file, "input.py," imports the "sectors_and_tickers.csv" from the Resources folder.
+ >a) The Python file, "input_Real__Time_Buy_Signal.py" imports the "sectors_and_tickers.csv" from the Resources folder.
 The sectors are reviewed and set as the choices to refine which stocks are available to trade.

  >b) Once the sector is selected, a second selection lists the 2 tickers within the selected sector the user can pick to trade.